-30.1.1 SUA (Single User Account) Versus NAT
+31.1.1 SUA (Single User Account) Versus NAT

 SUA (Single User Account) is a ZyNOS implementation of a subset of NAT that supports two types of mapping, Many-to-One and Server.
-See section 30.2.1 for a detailed description of the NAT set for SUA.
-The ZyWALL also supports Full Feature NAT to map multiple global IP addresses to multiple private LAN IP addresses of clients or servers using mapping types as outlined in the web configurator parts of this User's Guide.
+See section 31.2.1 for a detailed description of the NAT set for SUA.
+The ZyWALL also supports Full Feature NAT to map multiple global IP addresses to multiple private LAN IP addresses of clients or servers using mapping types.

-- 1. Choose SUA Only if you have just one public WAN IP address for your ZyWALL. - 2.
-Choose Full Feature if you have multiple public WAN IP addresses for your ZyWALL.
+1. Choose SUA Only if you have just one public WAN IP address for your ZyWALL.

+2. Choose Full Feature if you have multiple public WAN IP addresses for your ZyWALL.

-30.1.2 Applying NAT
+31.1.2 Applying NAT